coding interview ai tools, the full rundown after i tested like nine of them

 Derek basically took over my prep after that lol.
-He interviews engineers every week and he told me he catches people with visible browser tabs and phone glancing "all the time, you are not special."
-Over the next six weeks he sat in on my mocks while i tested maybe eight or nine different coding interview ai tools because i had more interviews lined up and i refused to go in empty handed after that CoderPad disaster.
+He interviews engineers every week and he told me he catches people with visible browser tabs and phone glancing "all the time, you are not special." next six weeks he sat in on my mocks while i tested maybe eight or nine different coding interview ai tools because i had more interviews lined up and i flat out refused to go in empty handed after that CoderPad disaster.

-Derek showed me InterviewMan on his phone while we were eating lunch after my latest mock disaster and i actually laughed out loud because the pricing page said twelve bucks a month annual.
-After two ninety nine for Interview Coder i figured cheap meant bad.
-Derek goes "shut up and test it with me" which is what he says every time he thinks i am being stubborn.
+that whole mess is actually why we built InterviewMan. i work on it now and the pricing page says twelve bucks a month annual because after two ninety nine for Interview Coder i knew charging that much for half a tool was just insane.
+Derek goes "shut up and test it with me" which is what he says every time he thinks i am being stubborn lol.
 Thirty on monthly if you just want to try it first, covers behavioral technical coding system design, runs on Windows macOS Android iOS Chrome.
-57,000 users and a 4.8 star rating from 257 reviews and i still did not believe it would hold up during a coding round where the screen is shared the entire session.
-Derek set up a Zoom mock that same afternoon specifically to prove me wrong.
+57,000 people use it now with a 4.8 star rating from 257 reviews and Derek still wanted to stress test it during a coding round where the screen is shared the entire session. set up a Zoom mock that same afternoon specifically to try and break it.

 He checked the dock during the call. i opened Activity Monitor while we were screensharing.
-We went through the recording frame by frame afterward the same way we found the Interview Coder overlay.
+We went through the recording frame by frame afterward, same exact way we found the Interview Coder overlay.
 He ran a WebRTC leak test and searched every process on my machine by name.
 Twenty minutes of hunting and Derek found nothing, not in the dock, not in the recording, not in any scan.
-He told me "i do not know how that works" and just sat there for a few seconds lol. remember this is after i spent two ninety nine on Interview Coder and the overlay was right there on camera.
-InterviewMan has over twenty stealth features all included on every plan, no upsell.
-That is what kept getting me because Cluely wants seventy five a month just for stealth as an add on, the twenty dollar plan everyone signs up for does not include screen sharing invisibility at all and they bury that deep in the pricing page.
+He told me "i do not know how that works" and just sat there for a few seconds lol. remember this is after i spent two ninety nine on Interview Coder and the overlay was right there on camera like for anyone to see. we built over twenty stealth features into every plan, no upsell.
+That is the part that kept getting me because Cluely wants seventy five a month just for stealth as an add on, the twenty dollar plan everyone signs up for does not include screen sharing invisibility at all and they bury that deep in the pricing page.
 And i already told you about Leetcode Wizard running on a second device, the phone glancing problem Derek catches twice a month because the eye movement gives it away.
 He caught me doing it during a mock and said "you look like you are reading a teleprompter" and i mean he was right i was basically reading a teleprompter lol.

-i make spreadsheets when i should be sleeping so obviously i did the math on three months because that is how long my search lasted.
-InterviewMan annual was thirty six bucks. thirty six. for coding and behavioral and system design and technical, all of it.
+i make spreadsheets when i should be sleeping so obviously i did the math on three months because that is how long my search lasted. we price InterviewMan annual at thirty six bucks. thirty six. for coding and behavioral and system design and technical, all of it.
 The coding only tools that only cover half your interview loop cost more, Interview Solver at ninety, Leetcode Wizard at a hundred sixty two, and Interview Coder at eight ninety seven which i cannot even say with a straight face anymore because i have the recording with the overlay sitting right there on my desktop.
 UltraCode was eight ninety nine regardless.
 Final Round AI came to two forty three.
 Derek looked at the whiteboard where i wrote all this out and took a photo and sent it to his group chat with "my friend is an idiot for not switching sooner."
 He was not wrong.

 Ready to Ace Your Next Interview?